LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/troubleshooting-messaging-consumer experience.md

 published: false

 ---
-# Agent icon not aligned with first line of message on consumer iOS devices
+### Agent icon not aligned with first line of message on consumer iOS devices

-### **Issue**:
+#### Issue:

 The Agent icons are not aligned with first line of messages on consumer iOS devices.
-Instead the icons are located at/aligned with the bottom line of the messages.

-### This issue occurs on iOS devices only.
+Instead the icons are located at/aligned with the bottom line of the messages.This issue occurs on iOS devices only.
 On Android devices the agents icons are aligned with the first line of the messages.

-### **Solution:**
+#### Solution:

 This is expected behavior.

-# **Mobile app messaging: Number of unread messages isn’t displayed**
+### Mobile app messaging: Number of unread messages isn’t displayed

-**Issue**:
+#### **Iss**ue:

 The red badge containing the number of unread messages doesn’t always display to in-app messaging consumers using Android devices..